StreamSwapProtocol/streamswap-contracts/README.md

 Anyone can join a sale by sending a [SubscribeMsg](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/streamswap/v1/tx.proto#L13) transaction.
 When doing so, the transaction author has to send the `amount` he wants to spend in transaction funds.
 That `amount` will be credited from tx author and pledged to the sale.
+Shares will be minted for the position owner.

 At any time an investor can increase his participation for the sale by sending again `MsgSubscribe` (his pledge will increase accordingly) or cancel it by sending